 ALPCA 488

-Greetings and welcome to Summer 2023 and to my page.
+Greetings and welcome to 2024 and to my page.
 Wishing you well!

 ALPCA is the Auto License Plate Collectors Association, founded 1954 and currently headquartered in Virginia.
 I have been an avid ALPCA member since 1962 and have attended over 50 national conventions.
 Hope to continue to make as many of the national meets as I can.